miciek/miciek.github.io/_posts/2018-03-18-using-haskell-in-ci-pipelines.md

 And many users choose Bash or Python, because they can get the job done quickly.
 And they are right.
 But there's a catch.

 The catch is that the scripts need to be maintained and extended.
-Once a small script that calls `curl`, now a big 200-hundred line beast with many `curls`, `ifs` and `echos`.
+Once a small script that calls `curl`, now a big 200-hundred line beast with many `curls`, `ifs`, `seds` and `awks`.
 And no tests.
+This has been enough for majority of us in recent years, but as our infrastructures get bigger, we will need sharper scripting language.
+Language, which will enable us to:

+* handle automatic deployments of many components,
+* build complex quality gates, based on outputs from pipelines of other components,
+* validate API contracts,
+* push pipeline metrics to Prometheus or another monitoring solution,
+* allow to test all those things to avoid regression.

 In Python, the situation is not that bad, but still far from perfect.
 The thing is that you could, _possibly_, be writing unit tests for your CI Python scripts.
-And if you do write them, please don't read the rest of the post, because you are doing just fine!
+And if you do write them and have a good coverage, please don't read the rest of the post, because you are doing just fine!

 The rest of the post is for you if you write CI scripts in Bash or any other dynamically typed language, you don't have (m)any tests for them, and every time you want to change it, you end up changing a thing and then running, debugging and fixing dozens of problems in your script until it does what you want.